openepcis/openepcis-document-converter/README.md

 Master data should be provided externally via GS1 Digital Link (linkType=masterdata) SBDH headers, if used, must be handled separately as they are outside the EPCIS event scope This design supports clean, standards-aligned adoption of EPCIS 2.0 + JSON-LD, and enables better integration with the semantic web.

+⚠️ Important: Be cautious when using custom EPCIS 1.x extensions (e.g., gs1ushc).
+Many of these have not yet been updated for EPCIS 2.0 and may lack essential artifacts such as:
+- JSON-LD context definitions
+- JSON Schema for validation
+- SHACL for RDF support
+- Updated XSDs for XML validation

+Using outdated extensions with EPCIS 2.0 may lead to compatibility and semantic integrity issues.

 ## Project Modules And Artifacts